lipuwater/blog/_posts/2016-02-21-mac-developer-softwares.md

 `hold command key for a later`

-## [spectacle](https://github.com/eczarny/spectacle): Spectacle allows you to organize your windows without using a mouse: Spectacle allows you to organize your windows without using a mouse.
+## [spectacle](https://github.com/eczarny/spectacle): Spectacle allows you to organize your windows without using a mouse: Spectacle allows you to organize your windows without using a mouse. (with Hammerspoon you can del it)

 ```zsh
 alt + command + f => fullscreen